GeoNet/Actions/README.md

     #   paths: ./cmd/coolapp
 ```

+Note: does not cache or push the binary artifacts anywhere.

 for configuration see [`on.workflow_call.inputs` in .github/workflows/reusable-go-build-smoke-test.yml](.github/workflows/reusable-go-build-smoke-test.yml).

 ### goimports

 STATUS: stable

-Run `goimports` against the codebase
+Run `goimports` against the codebase to ensure that the imports are structured correctly

 ```yaml
 name: goimports